You're not hiring a company. You're hiring me.

 Your collection adapts to the story.
 Some weddings unfold across days and locations.
 Others are contained within a single afternoon.
 The structure follows your day, not a template.

-Fifteen weddings a year.
+A limited number of weddings a year.
 One filmmaker.
 You deal with me from first enquiry to final delivery.
 Every film graded and edited personally, with the time yours deserves.

 If that feels right, get in touch.